abrahamparayil/abrahamparayil/README.md

 - 🔭 I’m currently working on web and cloud based technologies.
 - 🌱 I like working and contributing to FOSS Projects
-- 🦊 Most of the actual code hosted on Gitlab.
+- 🦊 Most of the actual code is hosted on and maintained from Gitlab.
 - 💻 I can help you with
   - 🌏 Web Development
   - 📦 Software Packaging